 Six-Piece Golf Balls

-Verging on the experimental, six-piece balls are still being refined and haven’t been adopted by most golfers or golf brands yet, but testing is no doubt ongoing.
+Verging on the experimental, six-piece balls is still being refined and hasn’t been adopted by most golfers or golf brands yet, but testing is no doubt ongoing.

 A good example is the Honma Future XX which features a softcore that gets gradually firmer and you get to the exterior layer.